ec-jrc/lisflood-model/3_optLISFLOOD_transmission-loss/index.md

 ## Introduction

-This annex describes the LISFLOOD transmission loss routine, and how it is used.
+This page describes the LISFLOOD transmission loss routine, and how it is used.

 The term 'transmission loss' originate from electronic or communication science and stands for: "The loss of power or voltage of a transmitted wave or current in passing along a transmission line or path or through a circuit device".
-In river systems, particularly in semi-arid and arid region a similar effect can be observed: The loss of water along channel reaches mainly especially during low and average flow periods.
+In river systems, particularly in semi-arid and arid region a similar effect can be observed: The loss of water along river channel especially during low and average flow periods.
 Main reasons for this loss might be:

 -   Evaporation of water inside the channel reach

 -   Use of water for domestic, industrial or agricultural use

--   Leaching to lower groundwater zones
+-   Infiltration to lower groundwater zones

 A simplified approach to model this effect has been chosen from Rao and Maurer (1996), without the need of additional data and with only three parameters, making calibration relatively simple.